Timeline of key events in Eric Garner chokehold death

 Sept.
 19, 2014: Dr. Michael Baden, a forensic pathologist hired by Garner's family, agrees with findings that a chokehold caused Garner's death.
 Patrick Lynch, the president of the Police Benevolent Association, says that Pantaleo used a "seatbelt" maneuver and that the neck compressions were likely caused by lifesaving medical procedures.

-July 30, 2015: An appeals court says the public can't see the testimony a grand jury weighed before declining to indict Pantaleo.

-July 11, 2016: Garner's siblings lend their voices to a song titled "I Can't Breathe" that was released for the second anniversary of his death, with proceeds going to the nonprofit Garner Way Foundation, founded by his family to educate young people about race-linked law enforcement injustice.
+July 11, 2016: Garner's siblings lend their voices to a song titled "I Can't Breathe" that was released for the second anniversary of his death.

 June 21, 2017: Garner's family, along with Al Sharpton, meet privately with Justice Department officials.
-They are told the investigation is still active but are frustrated that federal authorities still haven't decided whether to prosecute any officers.
+They are told the investigation is still active.

 July 16, 2018: The New York Police Department says it will allow disciplinary proceedings against Pantaleo, saying it's run out of patience with federal authorities' indecision.